Home> Specialty Certifications> Florida Board of Legal Specialization & Education >Immigration and Nationality

 Directory of Board Certified Attorneys in Immigration and Nationality Law in Florida

-Lawyer Legion maintains a directory of board certified Immigration and Nationality Law specialists in Florida along with a broader directory of certified and non-certified attorneys in Florida and across the U.S. This directory provides the public with a valuable resource allowing them to narrow their search to local attorneys who have earned board certification in Immigration and Nationality Law by The Florida Bar Board of Legal Specialization.
+Lawyer Legion maintains a directory of board certified Immigration and Nationality Law specialists in Florida along with a broader directory of certified and non-certified immigration attorneys in Florida and across the U.S. This directory provides the public with a valuable resource allowing them to narrow their search to local attorneys who have earned board certification in Immigration and Nationality Law by The Florida Bar Board of Legal Specialization.

 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification, including board certification in Immigration and Nationality Law offered by The Florida Bar.